 - Download the Samsung USB Drivers for the computer that is running on a version of the Windows operating system.

-Rooting the Samsung Galaxy Tab A SM-P555 tablets running on the Android 6.0.1 Marshmallow software updates using the CF-Auto-Root tool by Chainfire
+How to Root Samsung Galaxy Tab A SM-P555 on Android 6.0.1 Marshmallow Using CF-Auto-Root

 - Start off by turning on the computer running Windows and then log into one of the accounts as the administrator so you can use the Odin flashing tool with the admin permissions.
 (If you cannot log into the admin account because it is your parents or somebody else’s that you do not have the credentials for, then log into the standard user account and try your luck right-clicking on Odin and then selecting to run it as the administrator from the menu).